 - What artifacts (tools, theories, methods) will be produced?

 - How do they address the stated problem?

 - What experiments, prototypes, or studies need to be produced/executed?

 - What is the validation strategy?
 How will it show the goal was reached?

 - Which research questions are investigated?

 - What are your initial results and findings?

 This isn’t a technical paper, don’t focus on technical details, but rather on the research method.

 Prior to the symposium, each student will be assigned submissions of two other students.
-For each submission the student will prepare a short summary, some feedback. and 2-3 questions on the submission.
-All participants will also be expected to take active part in all discussions.
+For each submission the student is asked to prepare a short summary, feedback and 2-3 questions for discussions.